sharara99/DevOps-Kitchen/5-Week Five/README.md

 - Use variables in your Terraform configuration to avoid hardcoding values.
 - Ensure the RDS instance is publicly accessible for testing with pgAdmin.

----

-**Good luck with your deployment!** If you have any questions or run into issues, feel free to ask for help.